graalvm/CLAMH/documentation/LATH_Users_Guide.md

     feature.
 For example, your benchmark could output a *seed* value that could be used as input to exactly reproduce the data used in the run.
-When reproducing an earlier run, an annotated Param can be used to specify the seed on the command line (and where, if a seed is not specified, the default behavior would be to generate a random seed).
+When reproducing an earlier run, an annotated Param can be used to specify the seed on the command line (and, if a seed is not specified, the default behavior would be to generate a random seed).
 Note that the value of the generated seed should be output as part of a teardown method so that the outputting of the value does not contribute to the benchmark timing.